Sports Watch & Bike Computer Update, Garmin Rumours and more

 - Coospo: coospo.com

-Please let me know of any I’ve missed
+Please let me know if I’ve missed anything, like the Pixel Watch!

 It is also helpful for checking compatibility with new ANT+ devices.
-Very occasionally, a special ‘leak’ might appear here by accident.
+Very occasionally, a special ‘leak’ might appear on that site by accident.
 As of Q1.2025, Garmin is rolling back on ANT+, so expect this site to eventually not be updated.

 - thisisant.com